stronk-dev/Tokyo-Night-Linux/README.md

     - gtk-3.0: Sets some theme settings
     - i3: Example i3 config with auto starting applications, borders and gaps settings, etc
     - kanshi: Example config for using Kanshi to set your wayland monitors
-    - Picom: Example config for enabling transparency when using I3.
-Not updated to match the theme at this moment
+    - Picom: Example config for enabling transparency and rounded corners when using I3.
     - Polybar: Theme and config for the status bar when using I3 with modules n shit enabled
     - Spicetify: Contains theme for modifying Spotify
     - Sway: Example sway config with auto starting applications, borders and gaps settings, etc